imran116/email_django/README.md

 # email_django

---> All the subscribers get instance messages when they subscribe.
+--> All the subscribers get instant messages when they subscribe.
 --> Admin can send messages to all the subscribers at the same time.